 International Economic Law, Competition Law in Asian Countries

 Since 1990, I have been tackling research topics including: the WTO dispute settlement system, legal reform after China’s accession to the WTO, and development of competition law in Asian countries.
 For a decade, I have been supervising in English a lot of foreign students who were interested in WTO law and competition law.
-Taking advantage of these experience, I would like to invite you to the study of international economic law and/or competition law.
-In GMAP in Law Course, I am in charge of WTO Moot Workshop.
-Please feel free to visit my office if you are interested in the above mentioned topics, regardless whether you are taking the Workshop.
+Taking advantage of such experience, I would like to invite you to the study of international economic law and/or competition law.
+In GMAP, I am in charge of coordinating and lecturing courses such as WTO Law and Asian Competition Law.
+Please feel free to visit my office if you are interested in the above-mentioned topics, regardless whether you are taking these courses.

 Prof. Yukio OKITSU興津 征雄 教授